Saddened over deaths in rural-poll violence, police free to act against culprits: Mamata | Politics

 "I am saddened at the loss of lives in sporadic incidents of violence (during the rural polls).
 They are victims of circumstances...
 The polls were held in 71,000 booths, but violence took place in not more than 60 booths," Banerjee told reporters at the state secretariat.

+Banerjee appealed for peace and harmony in the aftermath of the polls.

+She said her party would pay obeisance to all those killed in violence during the polls, on July 21, the day the TMC observes as 'Martyr's Day'.

-The TMC supremo also lashed out at the BJP for sending a fact-finding team to the violence-affected areas in the state.
+The party supremo also lashed out at the BJP for sending a fact-finding team to the violence-affected areas in the state.

+Describing it as ''BJP-protection committee'' and ''provocation committee'', she wondered why such teams were not sent to ethnic violence-torn Manipur or in Agartala, where opposition activists were allegedly attacked earlier this year.

 ''Why do you (opposition) have such hatred against me?
 Is it because I come from a humble family background?
 Is it because I speak for unity?'' she said.